antfu/antfu.me/pages/posts/ai-qrcode-refine.md

 ## Conclusion

 I hope you enjoy the walkthrough.
-If you started doing AI QR Code, give a try to the tool and let me know if it helps.
+If you just started doing AI QR Code, give a try to the tool and let me know if it helps.
 You can find the app and the source code below.

 <div i-ri-qr-code-line /> <a href="https://qrcode.antfu.me/" target="_blank">Anthony's QR Code Toolkit</a><br>